Covid-19: everything we're doing to support our NHS

 Calling on our network of volunteers

 Outside of our work with the NHS, we have also seen a surge in people volunteering with us.
-Since coronavirus reached the UK, we have had more than 70,000 people share their kindness by becoming community reserve volunteers and have paused registrations for the time being.
+Since coronavirus reached the UK, we have had more than 80,000 people share their kindness by becoming community reserve volunteers and have paused registrations for the time being.
 A heartfelt thank you to all who have registered.

-This role involves helping the community to get back on track following a major local emergency, doing whatever is needed most.
-For the past few weeks, we have had volunteers working at food banks to help meet the increased demand due to the impact of coronavirus.
+Our community reserve volunteers have been helping the community to get back on track and doing whatever is needed most.
+For the past few months, we have had volunteers working at food banks to help meet the increased demand due to the impact of coronavirus.
 Working with the authorities, we are exploring how we can continue to most effectively get our volunteers helping all over the country.

 Quarantine is hard and we're there to help